Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 in the environment.

 ### Depth Sensing Camera
-The depth sensing camera installed on the Wheeltec robot is the ASTRA PRO PLUS.
+The depth sensing camera installed on the Wheeltec robot is the ASTRA PRO.
 \
 \
 The camera is used in a similar way to the LiDAR, it builds a map of its surroundings and estimate its own pose in the environment.
 The depth sensing camera can generate a point cloud, which is a 3D representation of the environment.
 It is capable of creating a 3d map of the environment unlike the 2D LiDAR used.
-The camera has a built in launch file which allows us to publish infrared, depth, and RGB images to the /camera namespace Running turn_on_wheeltec_rover wheeltec_camera.launch file will initiate the camera node with the needed parameters (30fps, 720x480)
+The camera has a built in launch file which allows us to publish infrared, depth, and RGB images to the /camera namespace Running turn_on_wheeltec_rover wheeltec_camera.launch file will initiate the camera node with the needed parameters (30fps, 720x480).
+In order to run this launch file a small change needs to be made to the astra_camera.launch file and correcting the name of the camera driver's source file from astra_camera to libuvc since the latter is not preinstalled.
+It is our assumption that there is a calibration issue with recorded data of the 3d map being a collection of points that make no sense.

 # Lab PC Info
 ## Networking